zvector/fate/README.md

 <a name="deferral--methods--querying--potential" />
 #### potential()

-Returns a hashmap relating the names of the deferral’s resolution states (and callback queues) to the names of their corresponding resolver methods.
+Returns a hashmap relating the names of the deferral’s resolution states (and likewise its callback queues and registrar methods) to the names of their corresponding resolver methods.

 	JSON.stringify( Deferral().potential() ); // {"yes":"affirm","no":"negate"}

 <a name="deferral--methods--querying--futures" />
 #### futures()

-Returns an Array that is an ordered list of the names of the deferral’s resolution states (and callback queues).
+Returns an Array that is an ordered list of the names of the deferral’s resolution states (and likewise its callback queues and registrar methods).

 	Deferral().futures(); // ["yes", "no"]

 <a name="deferral--methods--querying--did" />
-#### did( `String` resolver )
+#### did( [`String` resolver] )

-Returns `true` if the deferral has been resolved using the specified `resolver` method, or `false` otherwise.
-If no argument is provided, `did()` indicates simply whether the deferral has been resolved.
+If no argument is provided, `did()` indicates simply whether the deferral has been resolved; or, given a specified `resolver` method name, `did( resolver )` returns `true` if the deferral was resolved using `resolver`, and `false` otherwise.

 	Deferral().did(); // false
 	Deferral().affirm().did('affirm'); // true